 For more information on setting up in France or read testimonials of American compagnies already conducting business in France, visit The Invest in France Agency’s website.
 The IFA is the national agency responsible for promoting and facilitating international investment in France :

 1- Competitive and Globalized

-23,463 foreign companies currently have a base in France, employing over 2.3 million people, double the figure only 10 years ago.
-Foreign companies in France produce 40% of French exports and perform more than 20% of R&D conducted in France.
+Nearly 23,500 foreign companies currently have a base in France, employing over 2.3 million people, double the figure only 10 years ago.
+Foreign companies in France produce 40 percent of French exports and perform more than 20 percent of research and development conducted in France.

 2- Innovation Comes First